Police Academy 6: City Under Siege

 Police Academy 6: City Under Siege is a 1989 American comedy crime film starring Bubba Smith, David Graf and Michael Winslow.
 It was directed by Peter Bonerz and written by Stephen Curwick, based on characters created by Neal Israel and Pat Proft.
+The sixth installment in the Police Academy franchise, sequel to Police Academy 5: Assignment Miami Beach.
 The film was given a PG rating for violence and language.
 This was the fifth and last Police Academy sequel to be released in the year immediately following the previous installment of the series.
 It would take five years until the release of the following film, Police Academy: Mission to Moscow.
 Police Academy 6: City Under Siege was also the last film in the series to feature Bubba Smith, Marion Ramsey, Bruce Mahler, Lance Kinsey and George R. Robertson as Hightower, Hooks, Fackler, Proctor and Commissioner Hurst respectively.

 Plot

 In the city the police are investigating a series of robberies along the old 51 bus route in the area of the city known as Wilson Heights.
 Captain Harris (G.W.
 Bailey) and Lt.
-Proctor (Lance Kinsey) stake out a bank, but the Wilson Heights gang, composed of Ace (Gerrit Graham) a skilled gunman, Flash (Brian Seeman) an acrobatic martial artist, and Ox (Darwyn Swalve) a strong man, manages to elude capture.
+Proctor (Lance Kinsey) stake out a jewellery store, but the Wilson Heights gang, composed of Ace (Gerrit Graham) a skilled gunman, Flash (Brian Seeman) an acrobatic martial artist, and Ox (Darwyn Swalve) a strong man, manages to elude capture.

 In his office, the mayor is furious with the latest crime spree and reprimands Harris and Commissioner Hurst (George R. Robertson) for his precinct's slow response.
-The governor is involved now, he brought in special team to stop the robberies and that is Commandant Lassard.
+The governor is involved now, therefore, has brought in a special team led by Commandant Lassard to stop the robberies.
 The mayor orders Harris and Hurst to work with Commandant Lassard (George Gaynes) to apprehend the gang.
-Lassard assembles a seven-man team consisting of Hightower (Bubba Smith), Tackleberry (David Graf), Jones (Michael Winslow), Hooks (Marion Ramsey), Callahan (Leslie Easterbrook), Fackler (Bruce Mahler), and Lassard's nephew, Nick (Matt McCoy).
+Lassard assembles a seven-man team consisting of gentle-giant Hightower (Bubba Smith), weapon-crazy Tackleberry (David Graf), human beatbox Jones (Michael Winslow), passive-aggressive Hooks (Marion Ramsey), tough and hot Callahan (Leslie Easterbrook), accident-prone Fackler (Bruce Mahler), and Lassard's nephew, Nick (Matt McCoy) from Miami.

-At the site of the gang’s latest robbery, a bank, the police academy team discovers clues that suggest that the Wilson Heights gang are being orchestrated by some other shadowy figure.
-After canvassing the neighborhood for any information on the Wilson Heights gang with little success, Nick stumbles upon a paper reporting an antique diamond heading to a museum, and gets an idea to use it as bait.
-However, the robbers nab the diamond anyway by cutting a hole in the truck and escaping through the sewer system.
+At the site of the gang's latest robbery, a bank, the police academy team discovers clues that suggest that the Wilson Heights gang are being orchestrated by some other shadowy figure.
+After canvassing the neighborhood for any information on the Wilson Heights gang with little success, Nick stumbles upon a paper reporting a priceless diamond heading to a museum, and gets an idea to use it as bait.
+However, the robbers nab the diamond anyway by cutting a hole in the truck using a laser and escaping through the sewer system.
 Nick then decides to go undercover to get information regarding a possible hideout, but Harris insists on going instead, and botches the job after Proctor accidentally knocks him over the balcony.
-Commandant Lassard and his men are later suspended after jewelry from the gang's last robbery is found in Lassard's office, pending an investigation.
+Commandant Lassard and his men are later suspended after jewellery from the gang's last robbery is found in Lassard's office, pending an investigation.